Virtual-Coffee/VC-Community-Docs/coffees/topic-suggestions.md

 - How to be a good interviewer
 - How to “study” for the interview
 - Tips for interviewing
+- Do you need to unwind or decompress after an interview?
+What are your favorite go-tos to recover?

 ### Motivation
 - What motivates you?